Justin Jefferson Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Matchup vs. Green Bay

-- Jefferson has averaged 26 receiving yards per game in his two career matchups against the Packers, 50.5 fewer than his over/under for Sunday's game.
+- In his two matchups against the Packers, Jefferson's 26 receiving yards average is 50.5 less than his over/under for Sunday's game (76.5).

 Recent Performances